skwh/three-card/index.md

 It is permissible for a player to draw from the deck multiple separate times during their turn.
 For example:

-Player A has three cards in their hand: J, K, 2.
+Player X has three cards in their hand: J, K, 2.
 The top card on the pile is A.
 This player may:

 1. Play the 2.
 2. Draw from the deck so that they have three cards in their hand.
-3. Play another card from their hand & end the turn.
+3. Play another card from their hand.
+4. Draw from the deck so that they have three cards in their hand.
+5. End their turn.

 Or:

 1. Play the 2 and any other card in their hand on top of it.
 2. Draw from the deck so that they have three cards in their hand.
+3. End their turn.

 ### Playing all four of a kind